Insights into the STAR WARS Universe: Behind the Scenes of SOLO: A STAR WARS STORY

 As such, SOLO is a story about a young hero who must overcome his greed and do the right thing because it’s the right thing to do.
 In the end, he’s rewarded for that decision, and he seems content with the unexpected blessing he receives.

 Thus, SOLO actually is one of the better, more entertaining, and more satisfying STAR WARS movies to be released.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!